ecmwf-ifs/loki/docs/source/transform.rst

-Calling :any:`Scheduler.process` on a source tree and providing it with a :any:`Transformation` applies this transformation to all files, modules, or routines that are appear in the dependency graph.
+Calling :any:`Scheduler.process` on a source tree and providing it with a :any:`Transformation` applies this transformation to all files, modules, or routines that appear in the dependency graph.
 The exact traversal behaviour can be parameterized in the implementation of the :any:`Transformation`.
 The behaviour modifications include: